luciopaiva/chrome-ajax-demo/README.md

 It turns out it is not needed and the demo works fine without it.
 I guess that's because the AJAX request is happening from inside the page's context and not from the extension itself, but I have yet to confirm that is true.

+# How to Run

+Clone this repo.
+Go to `server/` and run:

+    npm install
+    node server

+And the server should be online.

+The next step is to go to [chrome://extensions](chrome://extensions) and drag the `extension` folder over it to install the extension.

+Finally, point Chrome to [the server](http://localhost:8888/) to load the sample page and then open the console to see the script in action.
+Also look at the server output to confirm that the AJAX requests are successful.